 Again, prices are not different if you use these affiliate links.

-You will not pay more by clicking through to the link.
-These links are not “pay per click”, unless otherwise denoted.
+You will not pay more by clicking through the link.
+These links are not “pay per click” unless otherwise denoted.

 What about sponsored content?